Deep Learning in Discrete Optimization

 ORF 307: Optimization, Robert Vanderbei.
 Course notes based on his book Linear Programming: Foundations and Extensions.

 In Pursuit of the Traveling Salesman, Chapter 6.
-Gentle introduction to the cutting-plane method for the TSP.
+Cutting Planes.

 Traveling salesman problem: exact solution with the cutting plane method (YouTube video.)
 A tutorial for the TSP cutting-plane method, created for the Concorde TSP app.
 Hope you don't mind the Siri voice.